datacamp/courses-introduction-to-python/scripts/chapter2_script.md

 ## Lists

+Welcome back, aspiring Pythonista!
 By now, you've played around with different data types and I hope you've had as much fun as I have!
 On the numbers side, there's the float, to represent a real number, and the int, to represent an integer.
 Next, we also have str, short for string, to represent text in Python, and bool, which can be either True or False.
 You can save these values as a variable, like these examples show.
 Each variable then represents a single value.

 As a data scientist, you'll often want to work with many data points.
 If you for example want to measure the height of everybody in your family, and store this information in Python, it would be inconvenient to create a new python variable for each point you collected right?